mdibaiee/mahdi.blog/_posts/2016-12-26-high-frequency-fuck-ups.md

 before deciding I should at least _try_ slowing down.

 I slowly slowed down, the depressions went away, I would accomplish the things I wanted, only slightly longer, but damn, it was great!
-I could continue getting stuff done without feeling fucked up and crying whole days and nights in my bed, I could the things I loved without any fucking side effects!
+I could continue getting stuff done without feeling fucked up and crying whole days and nights in my bed, I could do the things I loved without any fucking side effects!

 At first, I had the doubt "Am I becoming one of _those_ people?
 People who don't get things done and don't grow?", but after some time,